aksiome/bookshelf/docs/modules/xp.md

   **Return | Score `$xp.get_total_points bs.out`**: Total amount of points.
 ```

-*Example: Get your total amount of points:*
+*Example: get your total amount of points*

 ```mcfunction
 # Once (execute on you)